 - 10 dollars to get in the park

 I set out on the trail which meanders through a lush forest with tall trees before it starts it’s steady decline down towards the falls.
-This is a reverse hike so you will be walking down most of the way the it’s uphill the whole way back.
+This is a reverse hike so you will be walking down most of the way, it’s uphill the whole way back.

 About .4 miles into the hike it started to pour on me.
-I was commited and had my rain gear so I just kept heading on.
+I was committed and had my rain gear, so I just kept heading on.

-As you descend it continues to get prettier and prettier before it opens up into a vast field of burnt down trees which is somewhat other worldy.
+As you descend, it continues to get prettier and prettier before it opens up into a vast field of burnt down trees which is somewhat otherworldly.
 I was shocked by how beautiful this area was even in spite of the damage that was done to it from the fire.
 The fire did not stop the plants from coming through and showing their fall colors.

 I turned to the right and there it was, Rainbow Falls.